eiennohito/jumanpp-t9/README.md

 ```

 You can also try to train a model with `build/ud_en.train.corpus`,
-but the training will use around 6GB or RAM.
+but the training will use around 6GB of RAM.

 ## Driver Program